Compiling a Custom Linux Kernel

 - An aggregation of weblog entries from many kernel hackers.

-Kernel Space - User Space Communication
+Kernel Space - User Space Interfaces

 - This HOWTO provides an overview of all existing communication mechanisms between Linux user and kernel space.
 (2008)